samarthtiku/TEAM1-MARS-ROVER-KATA-WINSTON_NAHUM_SAM-/README.md

 - Our instructor, Dr. Konstantin Läufer ([@klaeufer](https://github.com/klaeufer)), for his invaluable guidance, support, and expertise.
 - The open-source community for the various tools and libraries that made this project possible

-Special thanks to Dr. Läufer for introducing us to advanced software development concepts and practicesproject.
+Special thanks to Dr. Läufer for introducing us to advanced software development concepts and practice projects ( introducing us to Mars Rover Problem ).

 Thank you for your interest in our Mars Rover Simulation project.
 We hope you find it useful and educational!